virtualscienceforum/virtualscienceforum/long_range_colloquium.md

 We provide a venue for seminars about latest developments in condensed matter physics and quantum information.

 The colloquium runs every other Wednesday at 1:30 PM ET (19:30 CEST), starting April 15.
-Attendance is open to everyone, but please [register](https://forms.gle/W1SBnMbD8ypbXrPZ7)!
+Attendance is open to everyone, but please [register](https://forms.gle/W1SBnMbD8ypbXrPZ7) to attend!

 ## Program